swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

     }
   },
 ```
-This information will be sent through the Strivve platform and made available as part of the [Strivve Sesssion Reporting](/ops-admin/reporting#session-reporting) and via [Webhooks](/ops-admin/reporting#card-savr-webhook-notifications).
+This information will be sent through the Strivve platform and made available as part of the [Strivve Sesssion Reporting](/ops-admin/reporting#session-reporting) with new columns of source.type, source.category, source.subcategy, and source.device for each row.
+The data is also available via [Webhooks](/ops-admin/reporting#card-savr-webhook-notifications).

 ### Source Type
 The **How**.
 Identifies the channel or method through which the cardholder interacted.